Reference architectures

 Supported disk types

-As a general guidance, most standard disk types are expected to work for GitLab, but be aware of the following specific call-outs:
+Most standard disk types are expected to work for GitLab.
+However, be aware of the following specific call-outs:

 • Gitaly requires at least 8,000 input/output operations per second (IOPS) for read operations, and 2,000 IOPS for write operations.